STATWORX/blog/r-script-in-docker/2019-02-22_r-script-in-docker.md

 For the entire procedure we'll be needing the following:

 * an R-script which we'll build into an image
-* a Base Image on top of which we'll build our new image
+* a base image on top of which we'll build our new image
 * a Dockerfile with which we'll build our new image

-You can clone all my files and the used folderstructure from my [GitHub Repository](https://github.com/OGuggenbuehl/R-Script-in-Docker).
+You can clone all files and the used folderstructure from the [STATWORX GitHub Repository](https://github.com/STATWORX/blog).

-### The R-Script
+### The R-script

 We're working with a very simple R-script that imports a dataframe, manipulates it, creates a plot based on the manipulated data and at the end exports both the plot and the data it is based on.
 The dataframe used for this example is the [US 500 Records](https://www.briandunning.com/sample-data/us-500.zip) dataset provided by Brian Dunning.
-If you'd like following along I recommend you copy this dataset into the 01_data folder after cloning [my repository](https://github.com/OGuggenbuehl/R-Script-in-Docker).
+If you'd like following along I recommend you copy this dataset into the 01_data folder.

 ```R
 library(readr)